-K2's Biggest Security And Privacy Concerns
+K2's 2022's Biggest Security And Privacy Concerns

 Technology is a business-critical business capability in today’s day and age.
 Any interruption to an organization’s ability to use its information system poses a significant risk to its viability.
 Data breaches, cyber-attacks, and ransomware are examples of the most significant existential risks facing businesses today.
 There are threat actors worldwide that entirely focus on stealing organizational data, stealing economic resources, and disrupting commerce.

 This course covers recent major security breaches, including Solarwinds, Ubiquity, Colonial Pipeline, Tecnimont SpA, Citrix, and LabCorp.
 It will discuss how these breaches occurred, why they occurred, and how organizations can prevent similar incidents from impacting them.
 Each case study examines a different form of security vulnerability and how to avoid it.

 Upon completing this course, you should be able to:

 Who is the course for?

 Professionals who are interested in improving security procedures.

 Instructional Delivery Method